LEARNAcademy/syllabus/github/style-guidelines.md

 - Clone the [main LEARN syllabus](https://github.com/LEARNAcademy/Syllabus) to your local machine.
 - Create a new branch for your fix using `git checkout -b descriptive-branch-name-here`.
 - Make the appropriate changes that correspond with your branch name.
-- Commit your changes with a short, but descriptive message
+- Commit your changes with a short, but descriptive message.
 - Push the changes to the repository using `git push origin descriptive-branch-name-here`.
 - Submit a pull request.
 - Title the pull request with a short description of the changes made.